sfmth/ibnalhaytham/README.md

 # The Ibnalhaytham CPU
+Please note that this is not the tapeout repository, to see the tapeout files visit https://github.com/sfmth/wrapped_ibnalhaytham
 ### Naming criteria:
 This project was named after the great arabic scientist Ibn al-haytham to honor his contributions to science, his most important work is the Kitab al-Manazir (Book of Optics).
 In the 11th century he managed to pioneer significant contributions in the field of optics and has been referred to as "the father of modern optics".